spagliarini/infant-vocalizations-UMAP/README.md

 3. The two R files contain the functions to fit the data.
 The output can be then loaded into plot_stat_complete to obtain figures and correlation measure.

-4. Validation and modal value.
+4. Validation and modal value
-* Modal_value.py allows to group all the listeners new labels, compute the modal value for each vocalization analyzed by the listeners, and define an "average label".
+In the Cohen_kappa.py code one can compute the modal_value, which allows to group all the listeners new labels and define an "average label".
-* Then all the pre-processing + analysis runs as described above.
+Then, one can run all the pre-processing + analysis as described above.